mdavezac/LaDa/sphinx-doc/source/pyapi/dftcrystal/functional.rst

       Geometry relaxation parameters.

-      This is an instance of :py:class:`~lada.dftcrystal.optgeom.OptGeom`.
+      This is an instance of :py:class:`~pylada.dftcrystal.optgeom.OptGeom`.
 Once enabled with

       >>> functional.optgeom.enable = True